butterfly-ops/docs/adminpanel.md

 If you want to customize listing page, you can create a file called `list.tpl` as `app/Views/Cms/article/list.tpl`

+> [!TIP]
+> You can use `bin/butterfly publish:admin:template articles list` command to generate customization template.

 When you create an empty file, you can see that, listing page will also change to a blank page.
 If you want your custom page to work just like it was, you can place the following code to your template file.